 To be able to send emails, MailStore Server requires SMTP access data.
-Email is used to send important administrative notifications or email copies for the recovery from MailStore Web Access.
+Email is used to send a notifications email if the automatic creation of a new archive store failed or email copies for the recovery from MailStore Web Access.

 Specifying the Settings